Cleaning water 20 liters at a time

 20 Liters began as a conversation with local church leaders in Masaka, Rwanda.
 It was June of 2008, just after a cholera outbreak where over 500 people died due to contaminated water.
 So when we asked pastors from 6 denominations what the greatest needs were, the need for clean water was at the top of everyone’s list.

-From that moment on we set out to make clean water a reality for some of the most vulnerable members of the Masaka community.
+From that moment on we set out to make clean water a reality for some of the most vulnerable members, starting in the rural district of Masaka.
 As always, however, it is rare for great things to be accomplished alone.
 So we developed a partnership.
-Working closely with World Relief Rwanda, we were able to leverage their expertize at mobilizing local churches to bring change to empower local church members to make a difference in their communities through the installation of household water filters and rainwater harvesting systems.
+Working closely with World Relief Rwanda, we were able to leverage their expertise at mobilizing local churches to bring change to empower local church members to make a difference in their communities through the installation of household water filters and rainwater harvesting systems.

-As of 2012, we’ve provided clean water for over 14,080 people in Masaka, Rwanda.
-With our foundation firmly established and our Masaka project nearly complete, we are now beginning to expand our focus into 4 new regions of Rwanda, and have developed a comprehensive plan for providing access to clean water for over 87,000 people in these areas by 2015.
+As of 2012, we’ve provided clean water for over 30,000 people in rural districts of Rwanda.
+Our current plan is providing access to clean water for over 87,000 people in 5 rural areas by 2015.